INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 > the user agent, as determined by shared design or content
 > negotiation, or in some commonly accepted hypertext format.

 Depending on the context, different guidelines are given on what HTTP status code to return when language negotiation fails.
-E.g., according to the [MDN web docs][MDN], 406 is very rarely used, servers ignore the header and serve an actual page to the user.
-Certain API guidelines, such as the [REST Guidelines of Belgian government institutions][GCloud-REST], prescribe that a server should return a 406 Not Acceptable error if it could not honor any of the requested languages.
+E.g., according to \[[MDN]\], 406 is very rarely used, servers ignore the header and serve an actual page to the user.
+Certain API guidelines, such as the \[[GCloud-REST]\], prescribe that a server should return a 406 Not Acceptable error if it could not honor any of the requested languages.

 [RFC 7231] does not define what a response body returned with HTTP status code 406, as mentioned in recommendation **/rec/multilinguality/accept-language-header-no-matching-language-tag** exactly should look like, and no other existing specifications have been identified that define this.
 As one of the principles in this specification is not to have any INSPIRE-specific extensions or requirements, this specification therefore does not give a stronger recommendation.
 This specification may be updated if/when the response body returned with HTTP status code 406 is standardised.